Latest version of this document | Read more articles

 At this point, our development team started to panic: We pivoted between various architectural approaches and lost time doing it; we made the product folks even more nervous, got even more freaked out, pivoted some more, slowed down some more, panicked a bit more, changed tack a bit more, made people more nervous ...
 I'm sure you get the picture.

 Eventually, after 18 months, we did deliver: something.
 It was late, and it lacked so many features that it couldn't replace the existing functionality that it was meant to.
 It did go live, but users could only get to it via a subtle link off a page that hardly any users visited.
-The result stank: it was demoralising, and it did a lot of damage of the development team, as well as the reputation of Agile practices within the development team, with the product team, and with the wider management.
+The result stank: it was demoralising, and it did a lot of damage to the development team, as well as the reputation of Agile practices within the development team, with the product team, and with the wider management.

 The tech lead left, and we moved on to a different project: adopting and looking to improve the existing platform, which is arguably what we should have done in the first place.